-Intangible assets with indefinite lives, and therefore not subject to amortization, consist of trade names acquired in the acquisition of Griffin.
+Intangible assets with indefinite lives, and therefore, not subject to amortization, consist of trade names acquired in the acquisition of Griffin.
 Intangible assets subject to amortization consist of: 1) collection routes which are made up of groups of suppliers of raw materials in similar geographic areas from which the Company derives collection fees and a dependable source of raw materials for processing into finished products; 2) permits that represent licensing of operating plants that have been acquired, giving those plants the ability to operate; 3) non-compete agreements that represent contractual arrangements with former competitors whose businesses were acquired; 4) trade names; and 5) royalty, consulting and leasehold agreements.
-Amortization expense is calculated using the straight-line method over the estimated useful lives of the assets ranging from: 5 to 20 years for collection routes; 11 to 20 years for permits; 3 to 7 years for non-compete covenants; and 15 years for trade names.
-Royalty, consulting and leasehold agreements.
+Amortization expense is calculated using the straight-line method over the estimated useful lives of the assets ranging from: 5 to 20 years for collection routes; 10 to 20 years for permits; 3 to 7 years for non-compete covenants; and 15 years for trade names.
+Royalty, consulting and leasehold agreements are amortized over the term of the agreement.